 JBS Tolleson Inc. is expanding its recall of ground beef linked to a Salmonella outbreak.
-Grocery stores sold the recalled ground beef under a variety of brand names including Cedar River Farms Natural Beef, Comnor Perfect Choice, Gourmet Burger, Grass Run Farms Natural Beef, JBS Generic, Showcase and Showcase/Walmart.
+Grocery stores sold the recalled ground beef under a variety of brand names including Cedar River Farms Natural Beef, Comnor Perfect Choice, Gourmet Burger, Grass Run Farms Natural Beef, JBS Generic, Showcase, and Showcase/Walmart.
 Consumers who have purchased these brands should check the Salmonella ground beef recall information carefully.
-No one should eat the recalled products as Salmonella can cause serious illness.
+No one should eat the recalled beef products as Salmonella can cause serious illness.

 12 Million-Pound Ground Beef Recall

 On October 4, 2018, JBS Tolleson of Tolleson, Arizona recalled 6.9 million pounds of ground beef for possible Salmonella contamination.
 The company packaged those ground beef and ground chuck products, sold as burgers and in chubs of various sizes, between July 26, 2018, and Sept.
 7, 2018.
 They have the establishment number “EST. 267” inside the USDA mark of inspection.